Dr Irena Hayter

 - Association for Asian Studies

 I offer an introductory undergraduate module on Japan's cultural history.
-More specialised teaching focuses on Japanese cinema and on gender and sexuality in modern Japanese literature.
-I also teach two Advanced Japanese in Context modules to final-year Japanese students, on literature and cultural identity, and contribute to undergraduate teaching at all levels in the School of Languages, Cultures and Societies.
+More specialised teaching focuses on Japanese cinema (on both undergraduate and postgraduate level) and on gender and sexuality in modern Japanese literature.
+I contribute to undergraduate teaching at all levels across the School and Faculty.